ExamDay/BitWise/README.md

 ## How it Works
 Consider a number like 17, or in binary: 10001.
 This number is only 5 bits long, but because of aforementioned hardware limitations it is padded to the left with zeroes and stored as 00010001.
-In the case of a single number, this does not amount to much wasted space and is in fact the best we can do.
+In the case of a single number this does not amount to much wasted space and is in fact the best we can do.
 However, when working with serial data this issue becomes much more pertinent and much more tractible.
-In datasets composed primarily of numbers that do not exceed some known bitdepth that is not itself a multiple of 8 (which is almost all of them) these padding bits quickly add up.
+In datasets composed primarily of numbers that do not exceed some known bitdepth (which is almost all of them) these padding bits quickly add up.

 Consider the following array of integers:
 ```